getredash/website/src/pages/kb/data-sources/python.md

 - **Modules to import prior to running the script** lets you define which modules that were installed by `pip` on the host server may be import in Redash queries.
 - **AdditionalModulesPaths** is a comma-separated list of absolute paths _on the Redash server_ to Python modules that should be available when querying from Redash.
 This is useful for private modules that are not available from `pip`.
-- **AdditionalBuiltins** Redash automatically allows twenty-five of Python's built-in functions that are considered safe.
-You can specify others here.
+- **AdditionalBuiltins** Redash allows twenty-five of Python's built-in functions by default.
+You can specify additional built-ins here.

 These are the default built-ins: `abs`, `all`, `any`, `bool`, `complex`, `dict`, `divmod`, `enumerate`, `filter`, `float`, `int`, `len`, `list`, `map`, `max`, `min`, `next`, `reversed`, `round`, `set`, `slice`, `sorted`, `str`, `sum`, `tuple`